taylorfinnell/petlibro-esphome/README.md

 2) Take a small wire and hold it on the `B` and `G` pads described above.
 3) While still holding the wire in place, plug in the pumps USB cable.
 4) At this point the board should be in programming mode.
-5) Flash the firmware in this repo.
+5) Flash the firmware you created above.
+You can use use https://web.esphome.io/ to do the flashing.

+If you run into problems or otherwise need to revert, you can reflash back to stock firmware using the .bin file in this repo.

 ## Result